HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 ## Running and Checking the Prereqs Checker:

-The following command can be trigger for running the checks, Once its run the results will be available in the logs
+The following command can be triggered to run the checks manually, once all the checks will get performed, results will be available in the logs

 ```shell
 kubectl -n dxns exec --stdin --tty dx-deployment-core-0 -c prereqs-checker -- /bin/bash /usr/local/sbin/run_test.sh